grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/13 Session recording - HAR support.md

 ---
-title: "Session recording / HAR support"
+title: 'Session recording / HAR support'
-excerpt: ""
+excerpt: ''
 ---

 In terms of load testing, recording usually refers to the process of creating a load test from the recording of a user session.
 The process looks like: